bbatsov/batsov.com/_posts/2021-11-29-firefox-is-the-only-alternative.md

 Notice that I haven't even mentioned privacy today.
 Obviously for a proprietary browser it's pretty hard to assess how it (mis)handles your browsing data.
 I'm fairly certain that you can have a privacy-respecting browsing experience based on Chromium (we have Brave), but for me that has never been the problem.
 The problem is having real competition and real alternatives.
-As it stands today we almost a duopoly (Chrome and Safari) and pretty much a monopoly outside of Apple's walled garden.
+As it stands today we have a browser duopoly (Chrome and Safari) and pretty much a monopoly outside of Apple's walled garden.
 Firefox remains our only real alternative.
 Remember that next time you decide you don't care about Chrome slowly eating the web.

 [^1]: Chrome's Blink engine was forked from WebKit after Google has some falling out with Apple.
 Seems companies are really struggling to work together on such supposedly open-source projects.